microlinkhq/www/src/pages/docs/api/parameters/proxy.md

 One of the most frustrating parts of automated web scraping is constantly dealing with IP blocks and CAPTCHAs.

-The [pro](/docs/api/basics/endpoint) plan includes handle proxies, CAPTCHAs, and other scraping shield protections in a transparent way for the [Top 500](https://moz.com/top500) most popular worldwide websites.
+The [pro](/docs/api/basics/endpoint) plan includes handle proxies, CAPTCHAs, and other scraping shield protections in a transparent way for the [Top 500](https://github.com/Kikobeats/top-sites) most popular worldwide websites.

+You can [read more](/blog/proxy-capabilities) about how it works.

-If that isn't enough for your use case, you can specify your own proxy server to be used during the API requests, being a mediator between Microlink API and the target URL server destination.
+If that isn't enough for your use case, you can always specify your own proxy server to be used during the API requests, being a mediator between Microlink API and the target URL server destination.

 <MultiCodeEditor languages={{
   Shell: `microlink https://instagram.com/p/BvDTdWdnzkj&proxy=superproxy.cool:22225:603f60f5:***** --apiKey MY_API_KEY`,